 During a divorce, paperwork is your friend.
-Having documentation that shows how much you and your spouse earned, whether you bought property together, and what your joint assets are will help you out during a messy divorce.
+Having documentation that shows how much you and your spouse earned, whether you bought property together, and what your joint assets are will help you out through the process of property division.

 Those financial documents also allow you to present the court with the most accurate picture of your finances possible.
 If you later need to change your alimony or child support agreement, you must present the court with paperwork to back up your claim.

 At the end of the divorce process, many people feel emotionally spent and in need of a little pick-me-up.
 And when you’re emotionally exhausted and feeling vulnerable, it’s easy to go overboard with the treat-yourself mentality.